lexeii/polyphone-doc-rst/docs/en/manual/settings.rst

 General
 -------

-The “:guilabel:`General`” section allows the modification of the following
+The :guilabel:`General` section allows the modification of the following
 parameters:

 :Audio back-end: Specifies the audio back-end used to play samples.